Bereshis and Cyclical end-beginnings / בראשית און ציקלישע סוף־אָנהייבן

 Bereshis 1:1

-The parshathe weekly Torah portion this week covers Judaism's primary creation myth and the almost-immediate fall of man.
+The parsha this week covers Judaism's primary creation myth and the almost-immediate fall of man.
 This is the beginning of the Torah, and the beginning of the annual learning cycle.
 It's (roughly) the beginning of the Jewish year.
 The beginning of my weekly parsha newsletter.

 But it doesn't feel like the beginning of anything.
 We're one year into what can only be described as a genocide in Palestine, funded by America and Europe in the name of "Jewish safety" (read: Western imperialism).
 No one even pretends to care about the hostages anymore as a justification for flattening Gaza, displacing thousands in the West Bank, and striking Beirut.
 The world has felt like it's been in rapid decline since the Gulf War, America's first Forever War.
 The Doomsday Clock is at 90 seconds to midnight.
 We are not in the beginning.
 We're not in even in the beginning of the end.